websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 3. On the next page, select *Content Page* and provide a name for the page.

-    You will be brought to the Content Page management interface.
+    You are then brought to the Content Page management interface.

     ![Each Content Page starts as a blank page.](./editing-content-pages/images/20.png)

-To edit an existing Content Page,
+To edit an existing Content Page:

 1. Go to *Site Administration* &rarr; *Site Builder* &rarr; *Pages*.